 Kiteboarding: What you need to be a kiteboarder - Ride with Blake Special Edition

 So you want to become a kiteboarder?
 Maybe you’ve seen it on your local beach and now you’re curious what it takes to get into an adventure sport like this.
-This video and extensive blog should break down the steps you need to take and break down in detail many questions you might have.
-We’ll also include a number of videos that break down gear in detail and some other kiteboarding related topics!
+This video and extensive blog should break down the steps you need to take, and breaks down in detail many questions you might have.
+We’ll also include a number of videos that break down gear in detail and some other kiteboarding-related topics!

-If you have any questions you can alway reach out to us via our live chat or give us all call at 800 622 4655
+If you have any questions you can always reach out to us via our live chat or give us a call at 800 622 4655

 Kiteboarding lessons are fun